-Following Saturday's 3-1 defeat to Paul Lambert's side, the Reds boss has admitted that his side have a lot of work to do if they are to finish in the top four this season
+Following Saturday's 3-1 defeat by Paul Lambert's side, the Reds boss has admitted that his side have a lot of work to do if they are to finish in the top four this season

 Earlier in the week, Rodgers suggested his Liverpool team having the potential of finishing in the top two, but speaking after Saturday's loss, the Liverpool boss took a slightly more down to earth approach.